-You could just take a train and visit the cities like Siena or Pisa on your own, but you would likely only see one town that way.
+You could just take a train and visit the cities like Siena or Pisa on your own, but you would likely only see one town that way (and waste too much time in transit).
 Also here – if you want to make the most of your time, it’s best to go with an organized tour that visits a few of the very best places in a day.

 TIP: We recommend this highly-rated day tour.
 It brings you to the Leaning Tower of Pisa, the beautiful city of Siena, the charming medieval town of San Gimignano, and more.
 You could never see all these places in just a day on your own.

 If you rather not join a tour, then take a train to Siena.
 Here you can find our guide to the best things to do in Siena, including a sample itinerary for your first.
 As an absolute minimum, don’t miss the Siena Cathedral!